alexcu2718/fdf/README.md

 -- Current lack of `getdents` support in io_uring
 -- Necessitates async runtime integration (potential Tokio dependency)
 -- Conflicts with minimal-dependency philosophy
--- Linux only, that isn't too appealing for such a difficult addition.
+-- Linux only, that isn't too appealing for such a difficult addition (I'll probably not do it)

 **3. Native Threading Implementation**
 -- Replace Rayon dependency